rungalileo/docs-official/.github/CONTRIBUTING.md

   - **I have reviewed any spelling mistakes highlighted by the checks**

-    There is a mintlify spell checker.
+    There is a Mintlify spell checker.
 It can be very overzealous with technical terms, but it is helpful to catch spelling mistakes in your changes.
 You can see these highlighted against your changes in the **Files Changed** tab of the PR

   - **I have reviewed broken links either from the checks, or by running `mint broken-links` and I haven't introduced any new broken links**

-    Ensure there are no broken links by either running `mint broken-links` on your PR, or checking the output of the checks run by mintlify.
+    Ensure there are no broken links by either running `mint broken-links` on your PR, or checking the output of the checks run by Mintlify.
 Note that there will always be a few with links to API docs that are generated on deploy, so validate you haven't added any new broken links.

   - **This references a feature that is public.
 If not, add a note and we can schedule the merge for after the feature release**